WebAssembly/design/JS.md

 any other Web API that loads ES6 modules via URL—as part of [ES6 Module integration](Modules.md#integration-with-es6-modules).)

+*Note: current experimental WebAssembly implementations expose a single all-in-one function `Wasm.instantiateModule(bytes, imports)` which is used by the current [demo](http://webassembly.github.io/demo).
+This function is basically equivalent to `new WASM.Instance(new WASM.Module(bytes), imports)` as defined below and will be removed at some point in the future.*

 ## The `WASM` object

 The `WASM` object is the initial value of the `WASM` property of the global